 Cost, time and difficulty

 To make your own wooden pergola for your patio or garden will cost you less than £150, which is a huge saving when compared to the price of a shop-bought one.
-If you need any of the tools and materials that have been used here, you can find them on ManoMano.
+If you need any of the tools and materials that have been used here, you can find some of them in this sample shopping basket.

 However, this DIY project is easier than it looks at first sight, although, it does require a certain level of experience when it comes to carrying out DIY jobs.
 That’s why we’ve given this project a medium level of difficulty.